-Last night, by a very small margin, the country’s votes ushered in The Voice’s inagural winner, Javier Colon.
+In the season finale of NBC’s _The Voice, by a very small margin, the country’s votes ushered in the show’s inaugural winner, Javier Colon.

 Colon beat arguably the most talented participant, the meek Dia Frampton.
 She was consistently impressive with her Norah Jones-esque voice, taking the number one iTunes spot each week.
 When she walked onstage the during the first round of live performances, she made everyone reassess the competition with her unique take on Kanye West’s “Heartless.”